epics-rip/pvDataWWW/scripts/README.md

 More detailed build instructions can be found in the [Getting started guide](http://epics-pvdata.sourceforge.net/gettingStarted.html).

-Building uses the make utility and the EPICS base build system.
+Building uses the "make" utility and the EPICS base build system.
 For more information on the EPICS build system consult the [Application Development guide](http://www.aps.anl.gov/epics/base/R3-14/12-docs/AppDevGuide.pdf).

 The build system needs the location of the prerequisites for each module.
-The easiest way to do this is to add lines of the form
+The easiest way to do this is to add lines of the form:

     EV4_BASE=/path/to/epics4
     PVDATABASE=$(EV4_BASE)/pvDatabaseCPP